Orangutan: Characteristics

 Orangutans display significant sexual dimorphism; females typically stand 115 cm tall and weigh around 37 kg, while adult males stand 137 cm tall and weigh 75 kg.
 The tallest orangutan recorded was a 180 cm.
 Compared to humans, they have proportionally long arms, a male orangutan having an arm span of about 2 m, and short legs.
 They are covered in long reddish hair that starts out bright orange and darkens to maroon or chocolate with age, while the skin is grey-black.
-Though largely hairless, males' faces can develop some hair, giving them a beard.
+Males' faces can develop a beard.

 Orangutans have small ears and noses; the ears are unlobed.
 The mean endocranial volume is 397 cm^{3}.
 The cranium is elevated relative to the face, which is incurved and prognathous.
-Compared to chimpanzees and gorillas, the brow ridge of an orangutan is underdeveloped.
+Compared to other great apes, the brow ridge of an orangutan is underdeveloped.
 Females and juveniles have relatively circular skulls and thin faces while mature males have a prominent sagittal crest, large cheek pads or flanges, extensive throat pouches and long canines.
 The cheek pads are made mostly of fatty tissue and are supported by the musculature of the face.
 The throat pouches act as resonance chambers for making long calls.